HMS Rotherham: Post-war operations

 Rotherham was then deployed in "Operation Zipper", the British liberation of Penang, and in early September, as part of "Operation Tiderace", escorted a fleet led by the cruiser Sussex to Singapore to take the surrender of the 77,000 Japanese there.
 Rotherham's commander personally accepted the surrender of 34,000 personnel of the Imperial Japanese Navy at the Singapore Naval Dockyard at Sembawang, and in commemoration the main entrance was renamed the "Rotherham Gate".
 The ship remained at Singapore until 27 September 1945, when she sailed to Trincomalee, leaving there on 2 October for Portsmouth, where she was decommissioned and put into the Reserve.

 Indian Navy service

-Rotherham was sold to India in 1948, and formally transferred to the Indian Navy on 27 July 1949 as INS Rajput (D141).
-She saw active service during the Indo-Pakistani War of 1971.
-India maintains that the Rajput was responsible for sinking the Pakistan Navy submarine Ghazi, though Pakistan contests this, contending that the submarine was sunk by the accidental detonation of one or more of the laid or about-to-be-laid mines the ship was carrying.
+Rotherham was sold to India in 1948, and formally transferred to the Indian Navy on 27 July 1949 as INS Rajput (D141)(ghazi killer) She saw active service during the Indo-Pakistani War of 1971.
+India maintains that the INS Rajput was responsible for sinking the Pakistan Navy submarine Ghazi, though Pakistan contests this, contending that the submarine was sunk by the accidental detonation of one or more of the laid or about-to-be-laid mines the ship was carrying which seems to be a propaganda to hide their mission failure as there was no communication between ghazi and pak NHq to support their claim regarding what exactly happened.
+PNS ghazi sailed over 4000 km in the sea and nothing happened, it suffered the final damage in the area where INS Rajput deployed the depth charges which supports the Indian description of the event.

 Rajput remained an active fleet unit until 1976 when she was placed on the Disposal List and then scrapped.